CeyLabs/Binance-AMA-TGBot-BE/README.md

 **Role Hierarchy:**
 - `super_admin` - Full access to all features and user management
 - `admin` - Full AMA management access (create, edit, start, end, select winners, broadcast)
-- `admin_edit` - Can edit announcements, start/end AMAs, and select winners
+- `editor` - Can edit announcements, start/end AMAs, and select winners
-- `admin_new` - Can start/end AMAs and select winners (no creation or editing)
+- `host` - Can start/end AMAs and select winners (no creation or editing)
 - `regular` - No bot management access (can only participate in AMAs)

 User name and username fields are automatically kept in sync with Telegram when any command or AMA question is received.